 Students will engage in clinical practice experiences each semester throughout their two-year program.
 The Director of Clinical Education is responsible for coordinating placements and supervising students during Clinical I and Clinical II.
 Students are supervised by faculty with their respective expertise during Clinical I and/or Clinical II.
-During HHS 581: Clinical I, students will integrate information learned in current speech-language pathology courses through real-life clinical experiences, classroom discussions and interprofessional clinical simulations with other allied health professionals (other allied health professionals inside and outside of SHTM) including but not limited to respiratory therapists, physician assistants, nurses, physicians, and dentists.
-Clinical clock hours will be obtained for real-life experiences and clinical simulations.
-Simu-case will also be used in Clinical I.
+During HHS 581: Clinical I, students will integrate information learned in current speech-language pathology courses through real-life clinical experiences, classroom discussions and interprofessional clinical simulations with other allied health professionals (other allied health professionals inside and outside of SHP) including but not limited to respiratory therapists, physician assistants, nurses, physicians, and dentists.
+Clinical clock hours will be obtained for real-life experiences and clinical simulations, as well as outpatient clinicals at SBUH (outpatient clinics) and Stony Brook Southampton Hospital.

 During HHS 582: Clinical II, students will integrate information learned in previous and current speech-language pathology courses through real-life clinical experiences and classroom discussions.
 Students will provide prevention, and evidence-based practice assessment and intervention services with children or adults.
-Clinical clock hours will be obtained for real-life experiences at the Long Island State Veterans Home and Southampton Hospital.
+Clinical clock hours will be obtained for real-life experiences at the outpatient clinicals (SBUH outpatient) and Stony Brook Southampton Hospital.

 During HHS 583: Clinical III, students will integrate information learned in previous and current speech-language pathology courses through real-life clinical experiences and classroom discussions.
-Students will provide prevention, and evidence-based practice assessment and intervention services with children or adults.
+Students will provide prevention, and evidence-based practice assessment and intervention services with children and/or adults.
 Clinical clock hours will be obtained for real-life experiences at an outside placement.

 During HHS 584: Clinical IV, students will integrate information learned in previous and current speech-language pathology courses through real-life clinical experiences and classroom discussions.
-Students will provide prevention, and evidence-based practice assessment and intervention services with children or adults.
+Students will provide prevention, and evidence-based practice assessment and intervention services with children and/or adults.
 Clinical clock hours will be obtained for real-life experiences at an outside placement.

 During HHS 585: Clinical V, students will integrate information learned in previous and current speech-language pathology courses through real-life clinical experiences and classroom discussions.
-Students will provide prevention, and evidence-based practice assessment and intervention services with children or adults.
+Students will provide prevention, and evidence-based practice assessment and intervention services with children and/ or adults.
 Clinical clock hours will be obtained for real-life experiences at an outside placement.
 This course is a required clinical for students not completing the TSSLD or TSSLD with Bilingual Extension.

-If a student chooses to obtain their TSSLD certification, the student must enroll in Speech and Language Pathology in the Schools Clinical instead of Clinical V. This is a required clinical/seminar for students pursuing their TSSLD certification.
-Students will complete 150 clock hours of supervised clinical practice in a school setting.
+If a student chooses to obtain their TSSLD certification, the student must enroll in Speech and Language Pathology in the Schools Clinical (HHS 572) instead of Clinical V. This is a required clinical/seminar for students pursuing their TSSLD certification.
+Students will complete 150 clock hours of supervised clinical practice in a school setting during this course.
+While inputting hours within CALIPSO the student will check TSSLD on the bottom left scroll down menu (these hours are added for TSSLD).
 There will be a seminar which will meet once weekly and allow students to discuss evidence-based practice assessment and intervention in the school setting, models of service delivery, multicultural diversity, advocacy and outreach, classroom management, NYS Standards, educating family, collaboration with professionals, and reflect about their clinical experiences.